 Caption: Turns out our new Made to Crave burgers can't talk, like at all.
 It's the flavors that make them the real MVPs.
 Hit up DoorDash and get yours delivered today.

-Known for its kickass social media presence, Wendy's captions are just as fire as their food.
+Known for its kickass social media presence, Wendy's captions are just as awesome as their food.

-In a recent GIF about their Made to Crave burgers, they are able to recreate a post-game interview scene, and their caption perfectly draws on that, giving them MVP status.
-Plus, the last sentence really entices people to check out DoorDash and get a burger for themselves. 🍔
+In a recent GIF about their Made to Crave burgers, they recreate a post-game interview scene, and their caption perfectly draws on that, giving them MVP status.
+Plus, the last sentence entices people to check out DoorDash and get a burger for themselves. 🍔

 4. New Belgium Brewing (@newbelgium)